 Martin Luther arrived in 1501 and began studies in liberal arts, law, and theology at Erfurt University.
 In 1505, Luther experienced a big personal event (the scare of his life, as legend goes), and decided to leave his studies by entering the Augustine Monastery to become a monk, much to his father’s displeasure and objections.
 Built originally around 1300, the Augustine Monastery was home for Martin Luther until 1511, and it’s here where he was ordained as a priest.
 The site underwent extensive post-war reconstruction after suffering heavy bombing damage in the Second World War.
 The monastery is now a seminary and a modest hotel: guided tours of the monastery provide a glimpse to Luther’s early years as a monk, and visitors can now reserve rooms for overnight stays in a no-frills technology-free setting and a peaceful comfortable environment.

-Erfurt’s Augustinian monastery is listed as one of many sites for inclusion as UNESCO World Heritage Site under the title “Luther memorials in Saxony-Anhalt, Saxony, Bavaria and Thuringia“.
+Erfurt’s Augustinian monastery is listed as one of many additional candidate sites for inclusion into a single UNESCO World Heritage Site under the title “Luther memorials in Saxony-Anhalt, Saxony, Bavaria, and Thuringia“.